ImageMagick/Usage-Markdown/formats/index.md

 #### Non-IM Alternatives

-If you really do need to do general conversion between vector formats, the program [UniConvertor, Sk1 Project](http://sk1project.org/modules.php?name=Products&product=uniconvertor) (usually available as a standard linux package) and the [VectorSection](http://scratchcomputing.com/projects/vectorsection/) can be used to convert vector-to-vector without actually rasterizing the images.
+If you really do need to do general conversion between vector formats, the program [UniConvertor, Sk1 Project](http://sk1project.org/modules.php?name=Products&product=uniconvertor) (usually available as a standard Linux package) and the [VectorSection](http://scratchcomputing.com/projects/vectorsection/) can be used to convert vector-to-vector without actually rasterizing the images.

 For general conversion of Postscript to other vector formats, look at "`pstoedit`", which is typically available in your systems extra package repositories.
 Also look at "`epstopdf`" which is part of the [Comprehensive TeX Network (CTAN)](http://www.ctan.org/).
-TeX and LaTeX are UNIX documentation (book and scientific article) text processing system.
+TeX and LaTeX are Unix documentation (book and scientific article) text processing system.
 It has lots of tools to do with Postscript and PDF formats.

 For SVG to PDF conversion, Wolfgang Hugemann &lt;Auto@hugemann.de&gt; suggests that the easiest vector to vector conversion was to display the SVG in a browser (Firefox) and the print it using a PDF printer driver.